-In this section, all the simulated data were generated from the RSS measurement model presented in Section 5.2, with channel parameters $\sigma{dB}/n_p = 1.7$ .
+In this section, all the simulated data were generated from the RSS measurement model presented in Section 5.2, with channel parameters $\sigma{dB}/n_p = 1.7$.

-We first demonstrate the performance of the proposed algorithms on a network of $7 \times 7$ sensors arranged on a uniform grid of unit area, in which the four corner devices are anchor nodes and the remaining 45 are unknown location devices.
-For all experiments on this configuration, we use $d_R = 0.4 \,\mathrm{m}$ (yielding an average of 14 neighbors per device).
+We first demonstrate the performance of the proposed algorithms on a network of 7×7 sensors arranged on a uniform grid of unit area, in which the four corner devices are anchor nodes and the remaining 45 are unknown location devices.
+For all experiments on this configuration, we use $d_R = 0.4$ m (yielding an average of 14 neighbors per device).
 We ran 200 Monte Carlo simulation trials to determine confidence ellipses, root-mean-square error (RMSE) and bias performance (per sensor) of the location estimates.
-The results are displayed in Figure 3, where we plot the mean and $1-\sigma$ uncertainty ellipse of the estimator, and compare it to the actual device location and the Cramér-Rao lower bound (CRB) on the uncertainty ellipses [Patwari et al. 2003].
+The results are displayed in Figure 3, where we plot the mean and $1-\sigma$ uncertainty ellipse of the estimator, and compare it to the actual device location and the Cramér-Rao lower bound (CRB) on the uncertainty ellipses which was presented for the case of RSS measurements in [Patwari et al. 2003].
 We remark that the CRB shown is calculated assuming full connectivity (all devices measure range to all other devices), and as such provides only a loose lower bound on the best performance achievable by any unbiased estimator.
 In the first experiment, we provide a baseline best-case scenario by using perfect (noise-free) distance measurements to select neighborhoods.
-The baseline assumes that we have an oracle to tell us when the true distance between i and j is less than a threshold, ie., $\|\boldsymbol{x}i - \boldsymbol{x}j\| < d_R$ .
+The baseline assumes that we have

+(a) neighborhood selection using actual distances (b) neighborhood selection using measured ranges an oracle to tell us when the true distance between i and j is less than a threshold, i.e., $\|\boldsymbol{x}i - \boldsymbol{x}j\| < d_R$.
 This is shown in Figure 3(a), resulting in a RMSE of the location estimates of 0.090 m and an average bias of 0.019 m.